On operator algebras associated with monomial ideals in noncommuting variables

-We will write $\ca(T):= \ca(\A_X) \subseteq \B(\F_X)$.
 The C*-algebras $\ca(T)$ and $\ca(T) / \K(\F_X)$ are the so-called \emph{Toeplitz algebra} and \emph{Cuntz algebra}, respectively, of the subproduct system $X$.
-In parts of the literature they are denoted by $\T_X$ and $\O_X$ \cite{DRS11}, or $\T(X)$ and $\O(X)$ \cite{DorMar14,Vis12}.
+In parts of the literature they are denoted by $\T_X$ and $\O_X$ \cite{DRS11}, or $\T(X)$ and $\O(X)$ \cite{DorMar14,Vis12} (in fact, the Cuntz algebra $\O(X)$ is defined slightly differently in \cite{Vis12}, but for all subproduct systems encountered in this paper, Viselter's definition coincides with $\ca(T) / \K(\F_X)$).
 We avoid using this abbreviated notation here so as not to create confusion with $\T_E$ or $\O_E$, with a couple of exceptions required so as to make a connection to the literature.
 Likewise, the tensor algebra $\A_X$ is also denoted by $\T^+(X)$ or $\T^+_X$, notation that we will also avoid.

 The subproduct systems $X = (X(n), p_n)$ and $Y=(Y(n), q_n)$ are called \emph{similar} if there exists a sequence $V = (V_n)$ of invertible C*-correspondences maps $V_n \colon X(n) \to Y(n)$ such that $\sup_n \nor{V_n} < \infty$, $\sup_n \nor{V_n^{-1}} < \infty$ and